rchain/rchain/docs/features.md

 ### As a Node Operator, I want to monitor the performance, resource consumption, and status of my node

+ * Node is considered up and running if and only if it listens on the port 40400 (the port number can be overriden with the `--port` option)
  * rnode publishes metrics to InfluxDB
     * COMM events per second
     * CPU usage